What is In Vitro Fertilization or IVF?

-This procedure is advised after simple treatments have failed and sometimes we tend to advise it directly in patients who have or in women who have both tubes blocked or in men who have a total motile sperm count of less than 5 million.
+This procedure is advised after simple fertility treatments have failed and sometimes we tend to advise it directly in patients who have or in women who have both tubes blocked or in men who have a total motile sperm count of less than 5 million.

 Usually we start stimulation on Day 2 of a woman’s period and stimulation means administration of Gonadotropin injections usually for a period of 10 days.

 The dose and the choice of the Gonadotropin injection will be based on the age of the patient, the ovarian reserve and the hormone parameters.
 And then we monitor the growth of follicles over this duration.

 Follicles are fluid filled sacs which contain the eggs and we monitor the response to stimulation by doing serial scans as well as doing intermittent hormone tests.